sacert/SoundSea/README.md

 #####Working on:
    - Cleaning up code - as of right now there are a ton of global variables that I want to remove and lines of code that are called multiple times, it is best to make functions out of them
    - Bug fixing - need to play around with it more for certain bugs to pop up
-   - Implement a cleaner way to show the list of songs
+   - Tighten the searching algorithm